ipaleka/algodjango/media/blog-post.md

     return render(request, "mainapp/transfer_funds.html", context)
 ```

 This code uses the same template for the GET and the failed POST requests.
 For the GET it instantiates an empty form, while for the POST the form is instantiated with the user's data together with the errors, and then it is forwarded to the same template as a context variable.
+For this example application not suitable for production, we use a different submit button just for retrieving the passphrase from our database and then we instantiate the form with the updated data.

 ![Server side error](https://github.com/ipaleka/algodjango/blob/main/media/form-server-side-error.png?raw=true)